 The Rode Rodecaster Pro completely simplifies the mixing process and essentially turns your podcast area into a radio station, complete with easy access to FX, trigger pads and more.

 This has been designed specifically to make your life easier when you’re putting your podcast together.
 You have the ability to record directly to SD card or your DAW software, 8 faders to control your levels, 4 mic inputs as well as 4 headphone inputs.
 You also get 8 programmable pads for jingle playback which you can record directly from the mixer or drag and drop via the free software you get with the unit.
 If you’re taking calls you can connect your phone via the AUX in and enjoy the Mix Minus feature which automatically prevents echo which can sometimes occur during calls.

-It’s everything you need in one place and easily a contender for best mixer for podcasting.
+Fear not if you need to record more than one mic as there’s an XLR to jack adaptor for that!
 This is a little different as it uses a dedicated stereo output to send your audio to a recorder so keep that in mind, but if you have an audio interface already, that’s not a problem.

 You have 5 channels to use, all with an assortment of EQ and level options without becoming overbearing, and there’s also connectivity to your MP3 player, CD players, or audio from a DVD player via the CD/TAPE input.
 This is geared more towards the musicians and those who want to broadcast their music, but podcasters, videographers and home studio owners out there will still find it particularly useful

 This is a highly portable and highly controllable mixer for podcasting that won’t break the bank!